eventide-project/component-host/README.md

 # ProcessHost

 Lightweight process host for single threaded, input bound processes.
-Ideal for TCP services (including HTTP), message buses, log readers, or pub/sub subscribers -- basically, any process that is *reading* on a socket when it is not processing work.
+Ideal for TCP services (including HTTP), message buses, log readers, or pub/sub subscribers -- basically, any process that waits around for a socket to supply work.

 ## Why?